Henry George Birthplace

-Henry George Birthplace is a historic home located in the Washington Square West neighborhood of Philadelphia, Pennsylvania.
-It was built in 1801, and is a three-story brick rowhouse in a late Federal style.
+The Henry George Birthplace is an historic home which is located in the Washington Square West neighborhood of Philadelphia, Pennsylvania, United States.

+The house was added to the National Register of Historic Places in 1983.

+History and architectural features

+Built in 1801, this historic structure is a three-story brick rowhouse, which was designed in a late Federal style.
 The layout is typical of a Philadelphia rowhouse with a "front building" and "back building."
 It also has a "piazza."

 Noted journalist and economist Henry George (1839-1897) was born in the house in 1839, and resided there until 1849.

 The house was added to the National Register of Historic Places in 1983.